gdegas/React-Notes/README.md

 # React-Notes
-A web app for JS developers who want to sae notes about what they've learned.
+A web app for JS developers who want to save notes about what they've learned.